wikilinks/neleval/README.md

 http://aclweb.org/anthology//D/D11/D11-1072.pdf

-Their best system scores 81.82 in `strong_link_match` using gold mentions (they refer to this as micro-averaged precision @1).
+Their best system scores 81.82% precision in `strong_link_match` using gold mentions (they refer to this as micro-averaged precision @1).

 ## Collective Search for Concept Disambiguation (Pilz & Paass, 2012 - COLING)